yahhshika/WindowsGUI/README.md

 2.4.
 Edit the existing notes by clicking on All files => respective note => edit button on the top left corner <br><br>

 3. Changing home screen background: <br>
 3.1.
-Click on the pallete button to see the available options 3.2.
-Click on the desired background to apply
+Click on the pallete button to see the available options <br>
+3.2.
+Click on the desired background to apply <br>
 3.3.
-Click on the "Click Here Set Random Backgrounds" to get random backgrounds
+Click on the "Click Here Set Random Backgrounds" to get random backgrounds <br>